 Software Update- Click this to see if an updated version of Voltage Modular available.

 Settings for audio and MIDI hardware input and output.
 This tab is only visible in the standalone version of Voltage Modular.

-- Active MIDI Inputs- Displays all available MIDI input sources, i.e. keyboards, pad controls, MIDI knob/fader control surfaces, etc. Checking the boxes will enable them.
+Active MIDI Inputs- Displays all available MIDI input sources, i.e. keyboards, pad controls, MIDI knob/fader control surfaces, etc. Checking the boxes to enables devices.